 Think about it.

-In many cases, I’ve been reluctant to take viewings while tenants are in situ because I don’t want the new prospective tenants to endure the hellhole conditions the current tenants are living in- that would probably do more harm than good to any “tenant finding” process.
+In many cases, I’ve been reluctant to take viewings while tenants are in situ because I don’t want the new prospective tenants to endure the hellhole conditions the current tenants are living in, that would probably do more harm than good to any tenant finding process.
 I’d rather allow the property to be void for a couple of days after the current tenants vacate so I can make it presentable before taking viewings.
 Generally speaking, shit properties attract shit tenants.
-You better believe!
+You better believe that!

-So before insisting on viewings, decide on whether it’s actually sensible taking viewings with tenants in situ.
-You don’t want to burn through your prospective tenants by showing them a stinking shit-pit; not only will that make you look bad as a landlord, but it will also increase the chances of attracting similarly messy tenants.
+So before insisting on viewings, decide on whether it’s actually sensible to take viewings with tenants in situ.
+You don’t want to burn through your prospective tenants by showing them a stinking shit-pit; not only will that make you look like a terrible landlord, but it will also increase the chances of attracting similarly distasteful tenants.